 All students in the Sculpture classes begin, upon entrance and regardless of what previous experience they have had, in the regular head and life classes.
 Their entrance into the broader activities of the Sculpture department is arranged by conference with Mr. Walker Hancock and the Curator.

-Awards Made May, 1938
+Awards of May, 1941

 CRESSON TRAVELING SCHOLARSHIPS

 PAINTERS